ozana-buljan/lakescapes-app/README.md

 #### Offline experience
 The other important part of this task was to add a service worker to begin the process of creating a seamless offline experience for the users.
 Since I used [`create-react-app`](https://github.com/facebook/create-react-app), it already had a pre-built service worker.

-Check it out: in Dev Tools,  disconnect the internet or set the throttling to a low Internet speed to check out the offline experience of the app!

 #### Making Demo Live
 Now, GitHub pages are pretty straightforward normally.
 However, with React app it's a bit more complicated.
 I used [`gh-pages`](https://github.com/gitname/react-gh-pages) and luckily, I've found [this](https://codeburst.io/deploy-react-to-github-pages-to-create-an-amazing-website-42d8b09cd4d) tutorial which helped me to make it happen.

 Check out the live [demo](https://ozana-buljan.github.io/lakescapes-app/)!